9 steps to create successful HTML email templates

 9. Test your HTML Email thoroughly

-1. Specific HTML email coding knowledge is necessary
+1. Specific HTML email templaging coding knowledge is necessary

 You wouldn’t hire a print designer to design a website.
 You want someone who is experienced in digital design and UX.
 To maximize your marketing campaign reach, the design of an HTML email requires specific knowledge of email client apps and rendering issues.